axisgroup/evaluation-toolkit/0.Setting-the-Stage/TestingMindset.md

 Not everything can be tested, due to the many constraints such as limited time, budget, and access to users.

-**2. Denying Issues Is Not the Same as Deferring Issues**
+**2. Defer issues but do not deny them**

-Having said that, even with a tight schedule, we should put our designs under a critical lens to identify scope for improvement.
+Even with a tight schedule, we should put our designs under a critical lens to identify scope for improvement.
 It is perfectly acceptable to defer these changes to a later release.
 More on this [here](https://www.nngroup.com/articles/no-validate-in-ux/).

 **3. Prioritize, prioritize, prioritize**